elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/error-handling-with-promises.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To handle different errors in a promise chain, place catch() methods after each then() method, allowing you to specifically handle errors related to each individual asynchronous operation or use conditional statements within a single catch().<br />
+  <div><strong>Interview Response:</strong> To handle different errors in a promise chain, place catch() methods after each then() method, allowing you to specifically handle errors related to each individual asynchronous operation or use conditional statements within a single catch().
   </div>
   </div>
 </details>